wuhanck/ltunnel/README.md

 NOTE: USE 1xxxx port

-//NATed machine forward local-port to public local-host default to localhost
+//NATed machine forward local-port to public

-node ltunnel-c server-ip server-port local-port token local-host
+node ltunnel-c server-ip server-port local-port token local-host(default to 127.0.0.1)

 //for example forward 22 to public